Marriage Counseling & Insurance Coverage — Cost of Services

 Initial Intake Appointment (45 to 60 minute appointments) $150.00

-Family or Couples Therapy (45 minute appointment) $145.00
+Family or Couples Therapy (45-minute appointment) $145.00

-Individual Therapy Sessions (45 minutes appointment) $125.00
+Individual Therapy Sessions (45-minute appointment) $125.00

-Individual, Family or Couples Counseling (60 minutes) $155.00
+Individual, Family, or Couples Counseling (60 minutes) $155.00

-Individual, Family or Couples Counseling (30 minutes) $85.00
+Individual, Family, or Couples Counseling (30 minutes) $85.00

 Missed Appointment or Cancelled Insufficient Time $100.00 (Must give 24 hour notice)